Ifeoludev/MealMind/README.md

 **Prisma over raw SQL**

-The schema has several nested relations — plans have slots, slots have recipes, recipes have ingredients stored as JSON, plans have a separate grocery list with line items.
+The schema has several nested relations, plans have slots, slots have recipes, recipes have ingredients stored as JSON, plans have a separate grocery list with line items.
 Writing and maintaining raw SQL for an atomic transaction that creates all of this would be brittle and difficult to iterate on.
 Prisma's typed query builder also keeps TypeScript types in sync with the schema without manual work, which removes a whole category of type mismatch bugs at the database boundary.

 **JWT for authentication**

-The frontend is on Vercel and the backend is on Railway — two different origins.
+The frontend is on Vercel and the backend is on Railway, two different origins.
 JWT issued on login and verified on protected routes is stateless, straightforward to implement cross-origin, and requires no server-side session store.
 Token expiry is set to 7 days, balancing session length against re-authentication friction for a personal-use app.

 **Structured relational schema over JSON blobs**

 Storing the AI output as a raw JSON blob per plan would have been faster to build, but would push all filtering and querying into application code.
-The relational model means recipes are linked to slots, grocery items are queryable per plan, and the full plan with all its relations can be returned in a single Prisma query with clean joins — no in-process reshaping required.
+The relational model means recipes are linked to slots, grocery items are queryable per plan, and the full plan with all its relations can be returned in a single Prisma query with clean joins, no in-process reshaping required.

 **No server-side caching layer**

 A Redis cache for repeated generate requests was considered but not included.
 For a small, known user base, the same user would almost never submit the exact same combination of date, scope, slots, budget, and prompt more than once.
-Redis would have added a separate infrastructure dependency — another service to deploy, provision, and keep in sync — for a benefit that rarely materialises at this scale.
+Redis would have added a separate infrastructure dependency, another service to deploy, provision, and keep in sync, for a benefit that rarely materialises at this scale.
 Keeping the stack simple was the deliberate choice.

 ---